almathaler/springProject/README.md

 Press shift to start, s to stop, e to continue and q to restart.
 You can delete sections of the track if you are in drawing mode (when s is pressed or shift not yet pressed) by pressing BACKSPACE or DELETE.
+You can press 1, 2 or 3 before you draw a line to decide its type.
+They are in ascending order for friction and descending order for strength of impact.
+If you fall from too high or off the screen, you will die.
 Enjoy watching the rider glide down your slopes!
-But make sure to add no loops :/
+Try to make it to the star and progress, but make sure to add no loops :/ Also a few bug notes: when the player falls onto a / slope, it will bug out and look like the game crashed.
+It just takes a long time for the vehicle to latch on to the slope, takes a second or two
+Sometimes the player will fall through the lines
 # DEV LOG
 ## May 17
 ### Alma